git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 exist instead of redundantly running script commands against the session if it already is running.

-So in tmuxp, a yaml file like this:
+So in tmuxp, we'll hollow out a tmuxp config directory with `$ mkdir ~/.tmuxp` then create a YAML file at `~/.tmuxp/test.yaml`:

 {language=yaml, line-numbers=off}
     session_name: 4-pane-split